 Defining your objectives is the most important action for the development of a marketing budget.

-If you know where you want to go, you can determine more accurately how much you will spend and how you will allocate your investments.
+If you know where to go, you can determine more accurately how much you will spend and how you will allocate your investments.

 Such decisions must also be aligned with the general objectives of the company.

-For example, if the company plans to enter a new market, your marketing actions should contain paid advertising campaigns aiming to increase brand awareness and promote products and services.
+For example, if the company plans to enter a new market, your marketing actions should contain paid advertising campaigns to increase brand awareness.

 On the other hand, if the company’s goal is simply to attract more leads and increase its reach, its marketing efforts can focus on organic campaigns, reducing investment size.